Rapid sequence intubation for adults outside the operating room

 One of the most important tasks of any clinician managing an acutely unstable patient is to secure the airway.
 In most circumstances, emergency clinicians use rapid sequence intubation (RSI) to accomplish this task.
 RSI incorporates a rapidly acting sedative (ie, induction) agent and a neuromuscular blocking (ie, paralytic) agent to create optimal intubating conditions and enable rapid control of the airway.
 RSI presupposes the patient is at risk for aspiration of stomach contents and incorporates medications and techniques to minimize this risk.
 Use of RSI also helps to mitigate the potential adverse effects of airway manipulation.

 This topic reviews the central concepts and techniques needed to perform rapid sequence intubation in adults in the emergency setting outside the operating room.
 RSI for anesthesia, RSI in children, the medications used for emergency RSI, and other subjects related to emergency airway management are reviewed separately.
-(See "Rapid sequence intubation (RSI) outside the operating room in children: Approach" and "Induction agents for rapid sequence intubation outside the operating room in adults" and "Neuromuscular blocking agents (NMBA) for rapid sequence intubation in adults outside the operating room" and "Pretreatment agents for rapid sequence intubation in adults" and "Basic airway management in adults" and "Rapid sequence induction and intubation (RSII) for anesthesia".)
+(See "Rapid sequence intubation (RSI) outside the operating room in children: Approach" and "Induction agents for rapid sequence intubation in adults outside the operating room" and "Neuromuscular blocking agents (NMBAs) for rapid sequence intubation in adults outside of the operating room" and "Pretreatment agents for rapid sequence intubation in adults" and "Basic airway management in adults" and "Rapid sequence induction and intubation (RSII) for anesthesia".)